japrogramer/django-amorphous/README.rst

-amorphous contains a CBV, AmorphousView that takes the name of the JsonField that you wish to store the amorphous data into **amorphous_field** and also expects the model attribute to be set.
+amorphous contains a CBV, AmorphousView that takes the name of the JsonField that you wish to store the amorphous data into **amorphous_field** and also expects the model attribute to be set:

 .. code-block:: python
     >>> view = AmorphousView.as_view(